BLCM/bl3mods/Aaron0000/Balands/README.md

 Drone Delivery - Reduced cooldown to 10 seconds.

-Salvation - Reduced lifesteal to 0.2% per point from 2%, allowed grenades to receive lifesteal fm this skill.
+Salvation - Reduced lifesteal to 0.2% per point from 2%, allowed grenades to receive lifesteal from this skill.

 Seein' Red - No change.